If the first few months of 2021 have taught us anything, it’s that uncertain times call for quick pivots to sales and marketing plans.

 To keep up, online retailers are implementing integrated eCommerce CRM (customer relationship management) systems.
 In addition to resulting in a better customer experience, CRM eCommerce integration provides a central location for customer data that can be used to make marketing more effective.
 Sales data can also be used for improved inventory planning and forecasting.
 Automated, synchronized data increases overall business efficiency by improving order fulfillment and timely communication.

-Next to built-in integrations and integrated eCommerce CRM systems, online retailers often use third-party integrations to connect their eCommerce tool not only to CRMs, but to all the channels and systems that gather customer data.
+Next to built-in integrations and integrated eCommerce CRM systems, online retailers often use native integrations to connect their eCommerce tool not only to CRMs, but to all the channels and systems that gather customer data.
 That way, they ensure a smooth customer experience across platforms and channels.

 8. Magento emerges as the top global eCommerce platform.